A Rural Journey Through The Countryside And Lake Kasumigaura, Savoring The Passage Of Time.

 You can experience the authentic rural scenery with vast countryside landscapes and enjoy the soothing breeze blowing through the area.
 It is situated close to Kasumigaura, the second-largest lake in Japan.

-INASHIKI NEST is not your typical tourist destination.
+INASHIKI NEST is not located in other typical tourist spots.

 This is especially evident just after the rice planting season.